We’d prefer to cook the pumpkin first, but we know how this guy feels

 Ang and Sporty looking all glowy and healthy outside the V&A Waterfront

-I’m 49 and Sporty is turning 52 in a couple of weeks and according to our annual Vitality Health check-up, we’re both super healthy.
+I’m 49 and Sporty is turning 52 in a couple of weeks.
+According to our annual Vitality Health check-up, we’re both super healthy.
 Our numbers (blood pressure, BMI, cholesterol, etc.) are all well within the acceptable range.

 We recently started a fun fitness programme that has us rolling around on the floor, doing forwards and backwards rolls and leopard crawling around the gym studio.
 We’re pretty strong and supple in spite of our sedentary day jobs and we’re even training for our first marathon.

 We’re not pale or emaciated, we’re not deficient in iron or other vitamins and neither are we lacking any vital minerals or nutrients.
 On the whole, I’d say we look pretty healthy, glowy even.

 Will I Lose Weight on a Plant-based Diet?

 Just because something is vegan, it doesn’t mean it won’t make you fat

 There’s a saying: Anything you can eat, I can eat vegan.
 While it’s great that there are so many compassionate alternatives out there, just because they’re vegan doesn’t mean they won’t make you fat.
 A lot of that stuff is still very processed and therefore high in calories and low in nutrients.